-- ANT 640 Ethnographic Methods for Educational Research (3,0,3) Basic issues and problems in the design and conduct of ethnographic and other qualitative research methods as applied to education; proposal writing, ethics, entree, gathering field data, data management and analysis, and final writing and presentation of results. - ANT 694 Topics: Anthropology (3,0,3) A special topic in any area of anthropology.
+- ANT 594 Topics: Anthropology (3,0,3) A special topic in any area of anthropology.
+For graduate students and advanced undergraduates.
+Repeatable up to 12 semester hours when topics vary.
+PREREQ: Consent of instructor. - ANT 640 Ethnographic Methods for Educational Research (3,0,3) Basic issues and problems in the design and conduct of ethnographic and other qualitative research methods as applied to education; proposal writing, ethics, entree, gathering field data, data management and analysis, and final writing and presentation of results. - ANT 694 Topics: Anthropology (3,0,3) A special topic in any area of anthropology.
 Repeatable up to 12 semester hours when topics vary. - ANT 699 Independent Study: Anthropology (1-6 semester hours) Specialized topic in anthropology chosen by student and appropriate faculty member for study.
 Repeatable up to 12 semester hours when topics vary.